SAP/cloud-authorization-buildpack/README.md

 * [buildpack-packer](https://github.com/cloudfoundry/libbuildpack/tree/master/packager#installing-the-packager)
 * Make

-Run `make test` to run tests.
+Run `make test` to run unit tests.
 Run `make build` to package the buildpack as a .zip file.

-### Services
-By default this buildpack expect to find an "authorization" service binding in the VCAP_SERVICES.
-It's also possible to bind a user-provided service instead, when it has same structure as the "authorization" binding and is tagged with "authorization".
-Another way to override this behavior is to provide the environment variable AMS_SERVICE to target another service than "authorization"(e.g. "authorization-dev")
-### Base Policy Upload
-By default this buildpack doesn't upload any policies.
-To upload the base policies, provide the environment variable AMS_DCL_ROOT with the value of the path that contains the schema.dcl and the DCL packages.
-(For example in Spring /META-INF/classes; For other main buildpacks just the absolute folder relative to the project root).
-The buildpack will then upload all DCL files in all subfolders at the app staging.
-## Testing

-Run unit tests via `make test`.

 ## Reporting Issues
 Open an issue on this project